pmickus/ocp-rails-sandbox/README.md

 **Author**, **Post**, and **Comment**

 The project itself needn't be supplied in detail.
-Views and controller code are not necessary, so long as the model relations and the **Author.trending** method are fleshed out in accordance with the instructions below.
+Views and controller code are not necessary, so long as the model relations and the **Author.trending** scope are fleshed out in accordance with the instructions below.

 =================